Love is and always will be complicated. When I was in grade school, we learned a simple lesson in class.

 My first lesson begins with the very first man who taught me about love.
 Love=fighting.
 An indisputable fact: couples will fight.
 When he found himself in a fight, most nights he was sleeping downstairs on the sofa.
 When he found himself in a fight he never got violent, never raised his voice.
 He did all that he could to remedy situation, to diffuse the argument quickly.
 In my adolescent eyes, my dad was a hero when it came to handling arguments with my mom.
 Through his actions he taught me that when you love someone, you respect them and you do not hurt them, physically or emotionally.
 He also indirectly taught me that love is imperfect.
 There is no perfect love.
 Though love for a child and romantic love are vastly different, I think that some parallels can be made.
 You should never intentionally hurt your child physically/emotionally.
 My father is a good man and while he would never hurt my mom, I was a different story.
 I am positive he never intended to hurt me, but he did.
 I can recall one time he shoved me so hard I fell back and knocked over a chair before I hit the ground.
 I can recall multiple occasions when his hand would shoot out and wrap around my neck, I could hardly breathe.
 For a long time, I idealized my dad thinking that he was the best, which he was when things were going well.
 Even when you love someone, you are still capable of hurting them, doing them wrong.
 At the end of the day, everyone is human and fallible in their own way.
 We are all mortals on this earth who experience happiness and sadness, anger and love, patience and frustration, but it is up to each individual to never let negative emotions take over, to the point that they lose control and do something to hurt the person they love the most.

 Fifteen.
 I was in my sophomore year when I met him.
 For the life of me, I cannot remember how we actually met, but it really isn’t important.
 From the moment we met, we were always in constant contact.
 From the age of six to eighteen I was enrolled in a private Christian school, so someone like Joey, a bad-boy if you will, intrigued me greatly.
 He seemed to have such an exciting and fast paced life, but was very emotional.
 One thing about me that can be seen as both positive and negative is that I am very sympathetic, to a fault.
 Our relationship was by most definitions romantic, although no title was ever given.
 We talked all the time about us, how much we liked each other.
 Whenever I thought about our relationship, I would internally conclude that I was in love with him, though I never revealed that to him.
 Over time our conversations became less flirty and romantic and more negative.
 For example, Joey did not have a lot of friends to hang out with and I would always offer to spend time with him, to which he would decline, saying my company was not enough.
 Joey was always sad, something was always bothering him and I thought that if I talked to him enough, let him vent, that I could fix him, that somehow I could help him.
 No matter how many conversations we had about what was bothering him, the result was the same: nothing changed.
 Eventually I found myself becoming affected by his demeanor, I found that I was sad more frequently for no reason whatsoever.
 But I thought that I loved him, so it didn’t matter, that was until he casually told me that he had a crush on this girl and wanted her to be his girlfriend.
 I remember how confused I felt in that moment, I remember thinking “if he likes her, then what I am I to him?”
 Joey taught me that love is never guaranteed to be reciprocated.
-No matter how hard you try, you can’t coerce someone to fall in love with you.
+No matter how hard you try, you can’t make someone love you.

 Our first date, I made him park at the end of my street as to not wake my parents.
 He took me to see a scary movie.
 He was a very kind person, kind to me and everyone he interacted with.
 He was funny, smart with great grades.
 By our third date, I knew him well enough to know that he had a variety of amazing qualities: generous, kindhearted, sweet, caring.
 But there was no spark.
 At this point, we had set a good foundation for friendship; we spoke all the time, sent each other memes, tagged each other in posts on social media.
 Even though he was a good guy, had great qualities, I had to stop dating him for the simple fact that there was no magic.
 I know full well that fairy tales don’t exist but a relationship without any spark, any magic is doomed in my opinion.
 Johnathan taught me that sometimes a person can embody all the qualities that you think that you’re looking for, they can look perfect for you on paper, but they just aren’t the person for you.